 Like most white women who recount stories to others (and it’s usually to other white people) about how they had to raise their voice and put their foot down because they didn’t like the way something was being said or done, Ellen seemed as if she expected people to find this anecdote to be endearing and empowering and maybe even a little bit charming.
 Especially considering the reputation she has for her lack of filter and her zero-tolerance policy for bullsh-t when it comes to discussing her work on the show, how much she is paid for her work on the show, and the authority/responsibility that comes with being Number 1 on the call sheet.
 Unfortunately for Ellen, this was not the response she got when sharing this story with the public, and it sure as hell wasn’t the response she got from Black Twitter.

 Most of the tweets in response to Ellen going off on Denzel the way she did were of the “Are you f-cking kidding me?” variety, and other tweets pointed out that this isn’t the first or second time that Ellen has stuck her privileged foot in her mouth when it comes to her interactions with Black people.
-There was that time when she did a group interview with Viola Davis, Kerry Washington, and Shonda Rhimes as they all discussed their experiences working on Grey’s Anatomy and Scandal and How To Get Away With Murder, and about the racism and sexism that they’ve dealt with as part of working in Hollywood.
+There was that time when she did a group interview for Entertainment Weekly with Viola Davis, Kerry Washington, and Shonda Rhimes as they all discussed their experiences working on Grey’s Anatomy and Scandal and How To Get Away With Murder, and about the racism and sexism that they’ve dealt with as part of working in Hollywood.
 And Black Twitter brought up this part of the interview where Ellen was quick to use her White Woman’s Tears and run away in order to avoid any consequences of being a little too eager to blow off how Viola was described by the New York Times as being “less classically beautiful” in comparison to Kerry Washington, especially since Viola clearly didn’t feel the same way.

 Shonda, you were just saying that television shows are made by a homogenous group.
 They’re also reviewed by a homogenous group.
 I want to ask you about Alessandra Stanley’s piece on How to Get Away With Murder in The New York Times, where she said that your biography should be called How to Get Away With Being an Angry Black Woman and that Viola was “less classically beautiful” than some other, lighter-skinned black actresses.
 Did anything positive come out of the backlash to that piece?